telerik/xaml-docs/controls/radrichtextbox/features/format-painter.md

 * **CopyFormatting**: Copies the formatting of the current selection.
 * **PasteFormatting**: Pastes the currently copied formatting on the current selection.
-* **CancelFormatPainter**: Untoggles the UI button and stops pasting the styling with the selection.
+* **CancelFormatPainter**: Untoggles the UI button and stops pasting of the formatting by using the selection.
 Still, pasting is possible through the Ctrl+Shift+V shortcut and through the PasteFormatting command.
 * **ChangeFormatPainterState**: The Execute() method of this command accepts a parameter of type [ChangeFormatPainterStateCommandParameter](https://docs.telerik.com/devtools/wpf/api/html/n_telerik_windows_documents_richtextboxcommands_ChangeFormatPainterStateCommandParameter.htm).
 Depending on the parameter passed to this command, it can perform one of the following actions:
 	* **CopyForSinglePaste**: The format painter copies the current formatting and prepares to paste it once.
 	* **CopyForMultiplePaste**: The format painter copies the current formatting and prepares to paste it in multiple places.